ModìLite is the ECHOLASER Thermal Ablation treatment for neck lesions, namely benign thyroid nodules.

 CEUS image showing the absence of enhancement after the treatment

-Images by courtesy of Dr. Giovanni Mauri (IEO Hospital, Milan)
+Images courtesy of Dr. Giovanni Mauri (IEO Hospital, Milan)

 Benign thyroid nodule unresponsive to radiofrequency ablation treated with laser ablation: a case report.